 This year, I’m using a combination of the square foot garden for plants with a shorter growing season (cucumbers and squash).
 I’m using 10 gallon containers for the tomato plants I’ve grown from seed.
 I already own the containers and tomato cages, but I bought lumber ($13), weed liner ($12), seeds ($20), organic soil mix components ($40) and organic fertilizer ($12).
 My all-in price is $97.
 Is it worth it?
 How many veggies would that buy, and how long would they last?
 It’s too early to know whether I’ll get to stop buying produce by the end of the summer.
 I bought these items over two months, a few pieces at a time, to avoid a big budget hit.
 However, the time I spend in my garden, checking progress every day and learning new techniques, is well worth it to me.

 If you manage to start your summer garden by growing seeds indoors in February, that’s awesome.
 If your gardening begins when you come across the two-inch-high baby plants at the big box home improvement store, that is also awesome.
 Want to go full organic, or use available soil and home-made bug repellent or compost?
 Don’t care so much about vegetables but want to grow beautiful flowers to share?
 That is entirely up to you.
 Find out what’s in season, or what’s about to be in season, and start small.
 Don’t get discouraged if you don’t get the results you want right away.
 If you get zero results, research the problem and try again with your new-found knowledge.

 I’m very encouraged by the positive results so far, and hope to share an update if I get photo-worthy vegetables.
-Until then, I hope that you’re encouraged to get out and grow, and create the garden that you envision.
+Until then, I hope that you’re encouraged to get out and grow, start gardening to save money, and create the garden that you envision.